Senator Omanga defended Hussein, claiming a myriad of health problems kept her away from official duties for two years. Photo: Courtesy.

 Jubilee Party Nominated Senator Millicent Omanga has come out to defend the two-year absence of Habiba Hussein, a Nairobi County Nominated Member of County Assembly who lost her seat on Tuesday, March 10, 2020, over absenteeism.

-In a lengthy social media post seen by Nairobi mini Bloggers News, Omanga claimed that Hussein had been absent from work following pregnancy-related complications and the death of her newborn baby hours after her birth.
+A lengthy social media post seen by Omanga claimed that Hussein had been absent from work following pregnancy-related complications and the death of her newborn baby hours after her birth.

 “From the information and records in my possession, Hon.
 Habiba carried a challenging and complicated pregnancy to term, and delivered a baby girl Shadia, through a Caesarean Procedure, on November 21, 2018,